Houston’s Opportunity Zones

-Rice-Kinder Institute for Urban Research posted the following Houston Opportunity Zones Map.
+CXRE Research Team posted the following Opportunity Zone Map.
+(Rice previously published this map: Houston Opportunity Zones Map).
 The blue areas indicate designated Opportunity Zones.
 For example, there are many blue highlighted areas in Downtown Houston and East Downtown Houston in this map.
 As a result, these indicate the area where investors could park their capital.

 3. There Are Tax Benefits for Investing in Houston Opportunity Zones

 Opportunity Funds (O-Funds) are the primary vehicle for investing in Opportunity Zones.
 In particular, new investments in these areas could qualify for tax benefits under certain conditions.
 Qualified O-Funds offer the following tax benefits to investors:

 - Deferred Capital Gains Tax — Sell current assets and invest the taxable capital gains in Opportunity Funds.
 Do this within 180 days of selling the assets to avoid paying capital gains tax (until the fund is divested or until December 31, 2026).

 - Basis Step—Ups – Increase rolled-over capital gains: